 Even if you’re not an enthusiast gamer, there are plenty of affordable gaming PC options for beginners.
-Desktops that aren’t marketed to gamers, like the Dell Inspiron 5680 on our list, could easily be used for casual gaming.
-At the very basic, you’ll want a desktop with discrete graphics support.
-Even though you can save a bit of money today with Nvidia’s GTX 1050 graphics or a more basic AMD Radeon card, stepping up to a mid-range GTX 1650 or 1660 graphics will help future-proof your gaming PC if you intend on keeping the same rig for at least another year.
+Desktops that aren’t marketed to gamers could easily be used for casual gaming.
+At the very least, you’ll want a desktop with discrete graphics support.
+Even though you can save a bit of money today with Nvidia’s GTX 1050 graphics or a more basic AMD Radeon card, stepping up to a midrange GTX 1650 or 1660 graphics card will help keep you on the playing field for at least another year.
 Newer cards, such as RTX 3080, are all huge upgrades but are also difficult to come by.

-At the high end of the spectrum, many of the top gaming PCs today come with an overclockable Intel Core i9-11900K processor (or an AMD Ryzen Threadripper 3960X) coupled with Nvidia’s RTX 2080 Ti graphics.
+At the high end of the spectrum, many of the top gaming PCs today come with an overclockable Intel Core i9-11900K processor (or an AMD Ryzen Threadripper 3960X) coupled with Nvidia’s RTX 3080 or RTX 3090 graphics.
 If you’re looking to push performance, you’ll want to explore models with multi-GPU support, like the Digital Storm Aventum X, which can be configured with up to four graphics cards, or the Origin PC Millennium.

-With new hardware features supported on gaming PCs — from augmented reality and VR support to Nvidia’s real-time ray tracing on the RTX graphics and AMD’s push for 2K gaming on the new Radeon RX 5000 cards — developers will have plenty of new technologies to leverage in order to tell visually engaging stories through their games.
+With new hardware features supported on gaming PCs — from VR and augmented reality to real-time ray tracing — developers will have plenty of new technologies to leverage in order to tell visually engaging stories through their games.
 According to market research from Newzoo, $1 of every $4 spent on games was done on a PC.

 Most definitely.
-The divide between work and play is quickly disappearing.
-Manufacturers like HP recognize that gamers don’t just play games and office workers also want to stay entertained during their downtime.
-All that’s needed to play games is a capable processor, strong enough discrete graphics card, and enough memory to keep the entire system running smoothly.
+Manufacturers like HP recognize that gamers don’t just play games — office workers want to stay entertained during their downtime, too.
+All that’s needed to play games is a capable processor, a strong enough discrete graphics card, and enough memory to keep the entire system running smoothly.

 If you’re looking to save money by using one desktop for gaming and for your productivity tasks, you’ll want to choose a PC or one of the best laptops with more understated aesthetics that will blend in better with your office decor.
-Once you have your the right PC selected, just pick out a few games and have fun.
+Once you have the right PC selected, just pick out a few games and have fun.